FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 Now that we have the header parsing finished for a sqlite database, we are well on our way to getting through the whole file.
-In the next post we will start parsing the pages that a database is divided into, however before we get to to that, we should talk about one concern that will be more difficult to address if we continue down our current path.
-The first of which is memory usage.
+In the next post we will start parsing the pages that a database is divided into, however before we get to to that, we should talk about one concern that will be more difficult to address if we continue down our current path: memory usage.

 Looking at our `DatabaseHeader` we can expect that the 100 bytes of our file will translate to about 72 bytes in memory, when we add that together we get a total of 172 bytes and while that isn't a ton